stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spells
-Using 1 Action, you can surround yourself with a magical aura that looks like buzzing flies.
+An an action, you can surround yourself with a magical aura that looks like buzzing flies.
 The aura extends 5 feet from you in every direction, but not through total cover.
 It lasts until you’re incapacitated or you dismiss it (no action required).

-The aura grants you +1d on [Intimidation]() checks but -1d on all other Charisma checks.
-Any other creature that starts its turn in the aura takes poison damage equal to your spellcasting attribute modifier (minimum of 0 damage).
+The aura grants you +1d on [Intimidation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) checks but -1d on all other Charisma-based checks.
+Any other creature that starts its turn in the aura takes poison damage equal to your spellcasting attribute modifier.

 Once you use this invocation, you can’t use it again until you finish a short or long rest.